Hiking Guide of Wadi Al Far Trail

 The trail will slightly turn towards the left to reach the ridge.
 There will be a set of stairs if you walk further and keep on climbing up and you will eventually reach the plateau (photo below).

 This is where the slight change on the trail is located.
-After the old village, it’s a rolling section where you will meet a lot of copper-colored rocks (small and big).
+After the old village, there's a rolling section where you will meet a lot of copper-colored rocks (small and big).
 You have to walk further for a distance and start shying away from the trail.
-You have to go to an upper level on the right side (there’s no established trail) and you will have to make your way.
-What awaits you are loose rocks, a ridge at the end, and a hike up following the waterline.

 Going back to the trail (if you didn't walk to the campsite), continue walking the slope with the copper-colored rocks on your right side.